Stanton Chase Managing Partner Çağrı Alkaya Moderates Talk

 Richard: We take a relatively long genesis for measurements for investments in the first place, which is typically because the types of businesses we are investing in are going through or intend to go through significant business model changes, infrastructural developments, and so on.
 So, we spend a lot of time prior to the actual execution to analyze the needs and issues to understand and work out the business plan.
 Because of that, we tend to spend quite a lot of time understanding the core capabilities within the existing management team as well as understanding where the gaps exist within the organization.
 We normally know quite quickly pre-transaction which members of the existing team will sit on the Board and the needed expertise to complement their core capabilities.

-Owen: It is a very competitive market, and therefore we normally do the work before the process of the launch.
-We gain an understanding of the size of the market and the business’ current position.
-For example, looking at the digital market, we have to bring in experts with relevant geographical knowledge.
-The other aspect is general digital marketing.
-These are critical positions for our investments, so normally we would bring in all of these experts during due diligence.
-We get to know them, they get to know us, and they get to know the management.
-Because these people already know a lot and have valuable expertise, they are candidates as Board members.
-We actually tell these advisors that if they do well for us, they will be sitting on the Board.
-They are familiar with the business, and they can actually help us create the vision — sometimes the business transformation to evolve superior gain — and also help us draw up a plan to determine the deficiencies and how to fix the organization.
-Also, it’s a people business, and the fact that they know the management and us enables everyone involved to work together.
-When needed, we will also bring in experts across different geographies.
+Owen: The PE market is increasingly competitive.
+Therefore, we normally do some market work before the start of a sale process of an asset we like.
+We try to gain an understanding of the size of the market and the business’ current market positioning early on.
+For example, looking at the digital marketing industry, we have to bring in a domain expert with us going into a deal in the space.
+Such an expert would likely be an ex CEO of a business in the space.
+We get to know the expert, the expert gets to know us, and he/she gets to know the management throughout the DD process.
+Because these people already know a lot about the space and have valuable expertise, they are candidates as Board members post acquisitions.
+We actually tell these advisors that if they do well for us, they will help us on the Board.
+As they familiarize themselves with the business, and they can help us create the investment thesis, help us identify the shortcomings of such a business and how to transform it.
+Moreover, we are in a people business.
+The fact that they know us and the management team already enables everyone working better together.
+When needed, we will also bring in additional experts to be on the board as non-executive directors.

 Werner: The core of the Board is in place when the transaction is finalized, along with the PE members.
 During the transaction period, we would headhunt them from outside, and these candidates will have a chance to meet the management, get some exposure, and ensure that they can work together.
 Secondly, we would discuss their vision because we have to have an alignment of interest.
 We would also ask them to invest private money in the company at the same as we do if they are going to be a Board member.
 We would like for them to provide a written explanation detailing what they can contribute to the Board and why they would excel as a Board member.